awuehler/juke.lute/my.tools/README.md

  There are many LLM models available which may be explored with the appropriate prompts to generate ABC music scores.

-   -A future goal for this project is to use the jukebox ABC files as input to train a purpose built LLM (i.e. source Hugging Face)
+   - A future goal for this project is to use the jukebox ABC files as input to train a purpose built LLM (i.e. source Hugging Face)